Summer Vacation 1999: Release

 Summer Vacation 1999 was released theatrically in Japan by Shochiku on March 26, 1988.
 It was shown as part of the New Directors/New Films Festival at the Museum of Modern Art in New York City in March 1989.
 The film was also later screened at the 2001 Dutch Transgender Film Festival (NTGF).
 In March 2014, Summer Vacation 1999 was part of the program honoring film critic Donald Richie at the Japan Society of New York.
+The film inspired the song Summer Holiday 1999 by Momus.

 Reception

 At the 10th Yokohama Film Festival in 1989, the film was ranked number 8 in the Best 10 Films of the year.
 At the same festival, director Shusuke Kaneko won the Best Director award for his work on this film and his other 1988 entry Last Cabaret, and Kenji Takama won the award for Best Cinematography.
 The film was also nominated for the Best Editing Award at the 12th Japan Academy Film Prizes.